cheldon-cn/thirdparty/snippet/memomanager.md

 1. to find the method is the essential way;
-2. but here we use another way in case that we have no so must information about the clipboard jni method;
+2. but here we use another way in case that we have no so much information about the clipboard jni method;

    So if we do not call that logic function,just pass over it, the program do not sink;

 ### 19.2.1 HOW to pass over it?